Lassie's Rescue Rangers

 "Hullabaloo in Hollywood" (12/08/73)

-While filming a movie in Hollywood, the Rescue Rangers run into trouble.
+While in Hollywood filming a movie, the Rescue Rangers run into trouble.

 "Tidal Wave" (12/15/73)

-The Rescue Rangers' weekend in Florida is interrupted by the threat of a tidal wave.
+The Rescue Rangers' weekend in Florida is interrupted when a distant earthquake sparks the threat of a tidal wave on the crowded beaches.

 Thanks to Dave Koch of the Big Cartoon Database for the titles and the original airdates!